coder-backend/OCR-and-language-translation/OCR/README.md

 3.Extracts Region of interest using box coordinates and enhnacing the image with OpenCV

-4.Passing the ROI image to tesseract and receive
+4.Passing the ROI image to tesseract and receive a string containing text

-5.Model which is written as path inference_graph and label_map is not completed yet